Tiruttangal railway station: Structure and amenities

-The station saw major facelift in its facilities for passengers, when R. Chandramogan, a native and resident of Thiruthangal donated ₹30 lakh for raising the level of platform after the gauge conversion, which wasn't done the respective authorities citing fund crunch.
+The station lies on the line between Virudhunagar Junction and Tenkasi Junction The station saw major facelift in its facilities for passengers, when R. Chandramogan, a native and resident of Thiruthangal donated ₹30 lakh for raising the level of platform after the gauge conversion, which wasn't done the respective authorities citing fund crunch.
 Also reverse osmosis purified water, parcel room, coach indicators and wheelchair ramp for physically challenged were established.